FreeLikeGNU/goblins/README.md

 * Goblins dig caves, destroy torches, create lairs, set traps, cultivate mushrooms and some are aggressive.
 * Gobdogs will roam caves, bury bones and other items in soft terrain, eat meats.
 Some Gobdogs are aggressive!
 * Basic trading with Goblins - the more you trade with a goblin, the more likely you will get things in return!
-* Goblins have a territorial framework for location based interactions
+* Goblins have a territorial framework for location based interactions, if you trade with more Goblins of a territory your trades will be easier!

 * tested with Mintest 5.30(dev)